jaqobb/dependency-injector/readme.md

 ```

 ### Usage example
-Get the required info about the dependency you want to inject (group id, artifact id, and version (and repository if the dependency is not located in the Maven Central Repository)).
+Get the required info about the dependency you want to inject (group id, artifact id and version (and repository if the dependency is not located in the Maven Central Repository)).
 Construct a new `Dependency` object using:
 ```java
 Dependency dependency = new Dependency("groupId", "artifactId", "version");